BenjaminSischka/GraphonPy/README.md

  - Data:
  -------

-	Data sources which have been used for real world network examples.
+	Data sources which have been used for real-world network examples.

 	* facebook ego network data set, downloaded from and assembled by